MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-230-update.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of Bypass Invoke Azure Function check.](../../media/230-pipelines-03.png " Screenshot of Bypass Invoke Azure Function check.")

-When a check is bypassed, you can see this in the checks panel.
+When a check is bypassed, you can see it in the checks panel.
 > [!div class="mx-imgBorder"]
 > ![Screenshot of check bypassed.](../../media/230-pipelines-04.png " Screenshot of check bypassed.")